 \subsection{Dynamic Scheduling}

 In the main text, we propose the dynamic scheduling algorithm \ifstandalonesupplement (Alg.
 1) \else (Alg. \ref{alg:1}) \fi to reduce temporal aliasing.
-Such an algorithm is counter-intuitive in that minimizes latency by sometimes sitting idle.
+Such an algorithm is counter-intuitive in that it minimizes latency by sometimes sitting idle.
 In this subsection, we provide additional theoretical analysis and empirical results for algorithm scheduling.
 We first introduce the framework to study algorithm scheduling for streaming perception.
 Next, we show theoretically that our dynamic scheduling outperforms naive idle-free scheduling for any constant runtime larger than the frame interval and any long-enough sequence length.
 Lastly, we verify empirically the superiority of our dynamic scheduling.